Lightning-AI/ecosystem-ci/README.md

    If your project tests multiple configurations or you'd like to test against multiple Lightning versions such as master and release branches, create a config file for each one of them.
    As an example, have a look at [metrics master](configs/PyTorchLightning/metrics_pl-master.yaml) and [metrics release](configs/PyTorchLightning/metrics_pl-release.yaml) CI files.
 1. Define your `runtimes` (OS and Python version) in your config file to be executed on CPU and/or add the config filename in the [Azure GPU CI file](.azure/ci-testig-parameterized.yml).
-   - For CPU integration, specify the OS and python version combinations inside your config file:
+   - For CPU integration, specify the OS and Python version combinations inside your config file:
      ```yaml
      runtimes:
        - {os: "ubuntu-20.04", python-version: "3.9"}